LifeStage Investment Management

-Self-manage the account(s) by selecting from Wespath’s eight investment funds or
+Self-manage the account(s) by selecting from Wespath’s investment funds or

-Have the account(s) managed for you with the LifeStage Investment Management (LifeStage).
+Have the account(s) managed for you with LifeStage Investment Management.

-If you have an account balance in the Ministerial Pension Plan (MPP), an appropriate investment mix will automatically be determined by LifeStage.
-However, LifeStage is also a convenient option—offered at no charge—for managing Wespath-administered (non-MPP) defined contribution retirement account(s).1 LifeStage manages balances for more than 60% of participants in non-MPP plans.
+If you have an account balance in the Ministerial Pension Plan (MPP), an appropriate investment mix will automatically be determined by LifeStage Investment Management.
+However, the service is also a convenient option—offered at no charge—for managing Wespath-administered (non-MPP) defined contribution retirement account(s).1 LifeStage Investment Management manages balances for more than 60% of participants in non-MPP plans.

-Before choosing whether to self-manage your account or use LifeStage, consider:
+Before choosing whether to self-manage your account or use LifeStage Investment Management, consider:

 Your personal investment style and preferences